ChoGGi/SurvivingMars_CheatMods/Tutorials/Hidden Milestones.md

 ### Adding hidden Milestones:

 ```
---Use this to when it gets completed (I'm using UICity to store as it's saved per-game)
+-- Use this to when it gets completed (I'm using UICity to store as it's saved per-game)
---local is faster then global if you call it more then once
+-- local is faster then global if you call it more then once
 local UICity = UICity
 local Msg = Msg
---check if it's already been enabled
+-- check if it's already been enabled
 if not UICity.SomethingUnique_WubbaLubbaDubDub then
   UICity.SomethingUnique_WubbaLubbaDubDub = true
   Msg("SomethingUnique_WubbaLubbaDubDub_OnMsg")